 '''

 iterator find(Dyninst::PID pid)

+const iterator find(Dyninst::DID pid)

 '''

 const_iterator find(Dyninst::PID pid) const

 These functions search a ProcessSet for the Process pointed to by proc and returns an iterator that points to that element.
 It returns ProcessSet::end() if no element is found.